narrative-io/narrative-handbook/docs/content/2.playbooks/hiring.md

    - Assign the [:icon{name="openmoji:locked"} Hiring Label](https://app.shortcut.com/narrative-security/label/22435) to it
    - [Kick-off the account deprovisioning process](/playbooks/system-access-control#account-deprovisioning)
    - Kandji: [Lock and erase device](https://support.kandji.io/support/solutions/articles/72000560469-lock-device-and-erase-device)
-   - Arrange return of Narrative-owned devices
+   - Arrange return of Narrative-owned devices and hardware
+   - Upon return of the devices, follow the [Disposal of Sensitive Data on Hardware procedure](/playbooks/asset-management#disposal-of-sensitive-data-on-hardware)
    - Check the tasks as they are completed, and mark the story as done when completed